jomjol/AI-on-the-edge-device-docs/docs/FAQs.md

 # Frequently Asked Questions

-## My device is reboot frequently.
+## My device reboots frequently.
 What can I do?

-There are several reasons for the reboot:
+There are several reasons for frequent reboots:

 * Frequent HTML requests
 * Wrong configuration, missing configuration files